zarf-dev/proposals/0021-zarf-values/README.md

 ## Drawbacks

-This feature will require a lot more design work to ensure that it has a solid user experience and is well integrated with the rest of Zarf's features.
+This feature will require a lot of design work to ensure that it has a solid user experience and is well integrated with the rest of Zarf's features.
 Go templating is also a large change that was avoided initially to reduce potential conflicts with Helm's templating - while relatively safe to use in the Zarf Package definition it would be difficult to extend this templating further down if that were desired.

 ## Alternatives